maevecrossan/byte-battles/TESTING.md

 #### 3. The characters stopped visually swapping.

-The console as logging that the players were corrrectly alternating, however this was not being represented visually after a few clicks.
-I tested a few times to check the error.
+The console was logging that the players were correctly alternating, however this was not being represented visually after a few clicks.
+I tested it a few times to check the error.

 ![A screenshot of X occupying more than half the boxes.](docs/characters-not-changing-1.png)